xandercahutay1994/LigPhilExam/readme.md

 <p> In "adminPost" you will see a "BACK" button, try to clicked it and you will be redirected to "adminList" http://ligphilexamherokuapp.herokuapp.com/public/index.php/adminLists .
 AdminLists page displays all articles without images that have been posted without an image and limit per page, it basically shows all the data posted in database sorted by date. </p> <p> "New Article" button will let you go to "/adminPosts" page which is you can add/save new article.<p>

 <p> Note: In "/adminLists" page, the articles that are displayed there are linked to "/adminPosts" page where you can edit the existing article that you clicked. </p>

+<p> <b> ADMINLIST PAGE </b> </p>
+<p> Just change the URL to this http://ligphilexamherokuapp.herokuapp.com/public/index.php/logout this logout your account, after that it will redirect to Log-in page "/login" </p>

 <p> <b> LIST of URL's </b> </p>
 <p> <b> "ligphilexamherokuapp.herokuapp.com/public/index.php/" </b> </p>